isomerpages/edb-ostln/_grants-and-initiatives/STDP Thematic Grant Call.md

 research to be undertaken.</p>
 <p><strong>Application and Evaluation Process:</strong>
 </p>
-<p>8.&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;In response to the OSTIn Request for
+<p>8.&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;Upon receiving a request for proposal
-Proposal, Lead PIs of proposed projects are invited to submit Full Proposals using the Proposal Template.
+(RFP) from OSTIn, Lead PIs of proposed projects are invited to submit Full Proposals using the Proposal Template.
 CVs and references may be attached as annexes.</p>
 <p></p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp; All shortlisted Full Proposals will then be
 forward to the OSTIn Project Evaluation Panel (PEP) for evaluation.
 Shortlisted